 April 1.
 This deadline is firm.
 The application and all supporting documentation must be received by the admissions office by this date.
 This includes a complete Credential Assembly Service file, with all transcripts and letters of recommendation having been processed by LSAC by this date.
 Any applicant whose file is deemed complete after April 1st may only receive consideration via general admissions review.

 Once we receive your application materials, you can be admitted one of two ways:

-- Through the LEO Committee Review: If you qualify for consideration as a disadvantaged applicant, you may be admitted directly into the law school, be admitted to the law school with mandatory participation in the summer LEO Institute, or not be given further consideration for admission to the law school.
+- Through the LEO Committee Review: If you are offered admission via the LEO process, you will initially be admitted as a full-time student with a reduced load for your first year of law school.
+If you qualify for consideration as a disadvantaged applicant, you may be admitted directly into the law school, be admitted to the law school with mandatory participation in the summer LEO Institute, or not be given further consideration for admission to the law school.
 This determination is made on the basis of a review of the claimed disadvantage, your academic record, LSAT scores, and any other information you have provided.
 Appropriate supportive documentation such as tax returns, medical records, or school records may be submitted to support a claim.
 In some cases you might be requested to provide specific additional information.

 - Based on general admission standards, irrespective of your educational disadvantage: Even if it is determined that you do not qualify for disadvantaged status by the LEO committee, you may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.

 STRUCTURE OF THE INSTITUTE